earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 ~~~

 <div class="notice--big--primary">
-**Can we have immutable data class instances and mutable namedtuple instances?**
+**Can we have immutable data class instances and mutable named tuple instances?**

 - You can make data class instances immutable by setting `frozen` to `True` in the `@dataclass` decorator.
-- But you *cannot* have mutable namedtuple instances.
+- But you *cannot* have mutable named tuple instances.

 </div>

 <div class="notice--info">
 #### A Note on `_replace()`
-Using the `_replace()` method, you can get a shallow copy of a namedtuple instance where the value of a particular field is replaced with an updated value.
+Using the `_replace()` method, you can get a shallow copy of a named tuple instance where the value of a particular field is replaced with an updated value.

 ~~~{caption="main.py"}
 book2 = BookNT('Deep Work','Cal Newport','Nonfiction', True)